brian-rose/atm320-thermodynamics/schedule.md

 The course outline closely follows the chapters in the book [_A First Course in Atmospheric Thermodynamics_ by Grant W. Petty, Sundog Publishing, 2008](https://sundogpublishingstore.myshopify.com/products/a-first-course-in-atmospheric-thermodynamics-g-w-petty)

+*Note that exact due dates / times are given on Brightspace!
+The reading assignments are typically due by **11:59 pm the night before** we begin covering the material in class.*

 ```{list-table} Class schedule
 :header-rows: 1